Definition of Mean Example

 Mean Example -2

-Suhas is the MD of Vatsal enterprises, and he sees that his sales are variable for every month and he wants to know the average quarterly sales and wants to identify the quarter in which the sales are the most.
+Suhas is the MD of Vatsal Enterprises, and he sees that his sales are variable every month.
+He wants to know the average quarterly sales and also identify the quarter in which the sales are the most.

 Below are the monthly sales data extracted from accounting software.
-You are required to compute the quarterly arithmetic average.
+Now, you are required to compute the quarterly arithmetic average.

 Solution:

-The highest average is for the 1st quarter and hence that quarter is the best performing for the company.
+The highest average is for the 1st quarter; hence, that quarter is the best performing for the company.

 Mean Example – #3

 Jack Hemsley has recently graduated, and his field of interest lies in the stock market.
-He has been observing Alpha stock for quite some time and wants to calculate the daily average return as he feels he can now trade into the same and can make some money out of it.
-Jill, his friend, advises him first to know what return he can expect when he starts trading; therefore, he suggests to compute the average this stock has given.
+He has been observing Alpha stock for quite some time and wants to calculate the average daily return as he feels he can now trade into the same and make some money.
+Likewise, Jill, his friend, advises him first to know what return he can expect when he starts trading; therefore, he suggests computing the average this stock has given.
 Jack decides to use a geometric average of over arithmetic average.
-You are required to compute geometric mean based on the below data for the last 5 days.
+Now, you have to compute the geometric mean on the below data for the last 5 days.

 Solution: